a group of pills and a parsley leaf

 Vitamin and Mineral Deficits

 It has been proven that a wide spectrum of men from all nutritional categories have deficits in vitamin and mineral requirements.
 Men are said to be lacking in consuming vegetables and fruit as opposed to women, who have been said to consume too much!
 However, although supplements can be beneficial.
-Experts have warned against taking in too much of them like if you exceed more than 100% of your daily intake allowance it can become detrimental to your health.
+Experts have warned against taking in too much of them, as exceeding more than 100% of your daily intake allowance can become detrimental to your health.

-Other studies have suggested that intake of multivitamins could double as a life insurance policy for those who have vacancies in their nutritional intake.
-There is an abundance of academic and scientific discourse now that affirms the previous theory, so there is truthfully little reason not to have a steady intake of multivitamins.
+Other studies have suggested that intake of multivitamins could double as a life insurance policy for those who have deficiencies in their nutritional intake.
+There is an abundance of academic and scientific discourse now that affirms the previous theory, so there is, truthfully, little reason not to have a steady intake of multivitamins.

 What Are the Best Supplements for My Health?